 The process perspective involves goals connected to the internal processes that are happening behind-the-scenes from a customer viewpoint.
 Their results directly affect the goals at the customer level.
 Examples: “Automate internal processes,” “Introduce a Reporting Framework,” or “Facilitate product development/service design ideas.”

 The employee perspective consists of goals linked to the employees and the corporate culture within the company.
 These goals are the basis of the marketing strategy and support all others.
 Examples: “Adopt a Proactive Mindset,” “Think Critically,” or “Optimize Marketing Toolkit.”

 Scorecards present goals at different levels within the organization to align efforts and ensure all team members understand what’s needed of them.
 This way the marketing strategy is presenting the goals of all stakeholders – employees, managers, partners, and investors.

 Balanced scorecards are incredibly useful because they serve as a simple infographic presentation of your whole strategy, breaking complex relations into easy-to-gasp goals, layers, and initiatives.

 Although if done correctly the marketing strategy can be an extremely powerful tool that drives your company’s or department’s success, it’s a cumbersome initiative that requires a ton of research, both initially and during the creation.
-Furthermore, a marketing strategy without a knowledge-centric approach, using all aspects of the strategy to gain insights and polish your creative efforts, is as good as missing.
+Furthermore, an effective marketing strategy without a knowledge-centric approach, using all aspects of the strategy to gain insights and polish your creative efforts, is as good as missing.